Here are some resources that have helped my mentees and me, and that I hope you'll find helpful.

 Here are some summer workshops that graduate students may be interested in:

-The SPARK Society’s Scholars of Color Database
+The SPARK Society’s Database of Scholars

 The PINE Lab (PI: Dr. Laurel Gabard-Dunham) maintains resources on professional development for folks of all academic levels.